AndrewMaksimchuk/Showcase-on-magnets/README.md

 # Showcase-on-magnets
-Formatting the existing table in the EXEL program by using the VBA to create a display case on the magnets.
+Formatting the existing table in the EXCEL program by using the VBA to create a display case on the magnets.